Sanger sequencing: Platforms

-The Apollo 100 platform (Microchip Biotechnologies Inc., Dublin, CA) integrates the first two Sanger sequencing steps (thermal cycling and purification) in a fully automated system.
+The Apollo 100 platform (Microchip Biotechnologies Inc., Dublin, California) integrates the first two Sanger sequencing steps (thermal cycling and purification) in a fully automated system.
 The manufacturer claims that samples are ready for capillary electrophoresis within three hours of the sample and reagents being loaded into the system.
 The Apollo 100 platform requires sub-microliter volumes of reagents.

 Comparisons to other sequencing techniques

 The ultimate goal of high-throughput sequencing is to develop systems that are low-cost, and extremely efficient at obtaining extended (longer) read lengths.
 Longer read lengths of each single electrophoretic separation, substantially reduces the cost associated with de novo DNA sequencing and the number of templates needed to sequence DNA contigs at a given redundancy.
 Microfluidics may allow for faster, cheaper and easier sequence assembly.